1.

 22.

 Beard, Mary & Henderson, John.
-Chapter 2: Moving Statues. in Classical art: from Greece to Rome vol. Oxford history of art (Oxford University Press, 2001).
+Chapter 2: Moving Statues. in Classical art: from Greece to Rome vol. Oxford history of art (Oxford University Press, Oxford, 2001).

 23.

-Fernie, E. C. Art history and its methods: a critical anthology.
-(Phaidon, 1995).
+Fernie, E. C. Art History and Its Methods: A Critical Anthology.
+(Phaidon, London, 1995).

 24.